 Hydrochlorothiazide / propranolol Side Effects

-Some side effects of hydrochlorothiazide / propranolol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for hydrochlorothiazide / propranolol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / propranolol: oral capsule extended release, oral tablet

 Along with its needed effects, hydrochlorothiazide / propranolol may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / propranolol:Incidence not known